-S. Provision Non-Compliance I Penalty / Fine (Amou nt in Rs.)
-No. Nature Minimum Maximum intention to deceive the: company or its shareholders or creditors or tax authorities 8 147(3) Auditor is convicted under section 147(2) Class Suit Action refund the remuneration received by him; and pay for damages to the company, statutory bodies or authorities or to members or creditors of company for loss arising out of incorrect or misleading statements of particulars made in his audit report. the company, statutory bodies or authorities or to members or creditors of company for loss arising out of incorrect or misleading statements of 9 147(5) Partner(s) of the audit firm has or have acted in a fraudulent manner or abetted or colluded in any fraud by, or in relation to or by, the company or its directors or officers, the liability Extent of liability civil liability of the partner or partners concerned of the audit firm and of the firm.
-Criminal Liability restricted to Joint and several civil liability of the partner or partners concerned of the audit firm and of the firm.
-Criminal Liability restricted to 10 245(2) Misleading statements in audit report resulting in loss to depositors or Suit by depositors or members on firm as Damages as sought by depositors or members on firm as well as partner who
+S. Provision Non-Compliance Penalty / Fine (Amount in Rs.)
+No. • Nature Minimum Maximum 6 147(2) Contravention of s.
+145 - Not signing the auditor report Fine 25000 5 lacs or 4 times the audit remuneration whichever is less 7 Proviso to 147(2) Knowingly or wilfully contravenes provisions of s.
+139, 144 or 145 with the intention to deceive the: company or its shareholders or creditors or tax authorities Imprisonmen t and Fine Imprisonment Upto 1 yr Fine - 50000/- Imprisonment - 1 yr Fine - 25 lacs or 8 times the audit fee whichever is less 8 147(3) Auditor is convicted under section 147(2) Class Suit Action refund the remuneration received by him; and pay for damages to the company, statutory bodies or authorities or to members or creditors of company for loss arising out of incorrect or misleading statements of particulars made in his audit report. and • pay for damages to the company, statutory bodies or authorities or to members or creditors of company for loss arising out of incorrect or misleading statements of particulars made in 9 147(5) Partner(s) of the audit firm has or have acted in a fraudulent manner or abetted or colluded in any fraud by, or in Extent of liability Joint and several civil liability of the partner or partners concerned of the audit firm and of the Joint and several civil liability of the partner or partners concerned of the audit firm and of the firm.
+Criminal Liability restricted to